widop/WidopPhpBBBundle/Resources/doc/usage.md

 widop_php_bb:
     path: %kernel.root_dir%/../vendor/widop/phpbb3
+    web_path: /forum
 ```

-The configuration is pretty simple...
-You just need to set the phpbb root path.
+The configuration is pretty simple, you just need to set the phpbb absolute `path`, and its
+`web_path` path.
+The `web_path` is where you symlinked it in you `/web` directory.

 ## Usage